W-Ely/Data-Structures/README.md

 - word_traverse(start_string): depth-first traversal returning all of the words in the trie tree that start with start_string.
 Returns a generator.
 Big(O) - O(1)
 - treverse(start_string): depth-first traversal returning all of the characters in the trie tree that start with start_string.
 Returns a generator.
 Big(O) - O(1)

+# Sorting Examples

+## Bubble

+Bubble sort, sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items and swaps them if they are in the wrong order.
+The pass through the list is repeated until no swaps are needed, which indicates that the list is sorted.
+[Wikipedia](https://en.wikipedia.org/wiki/Bubble_sort)

 # To install
 ### Clone repo with ssh or https